The Xbox Series X will be the most powerful Xbox console ever made, and Microsoft has released the specs to prove it.

-Here's everything we know about Xbox Series X, including the console's price, release date, controller, game lineup and more.
+Here's everything you need to know about Xbox Series X, including the console's price, release date, controller, game lineup and more.

 Xbox Series X cheat sheet: What you need to know